Chapter 48

 Much of the Gossip Brigade’s pre-dance anticipation had centered on Dennis Desmond’s going with the post-dumped Cheryl Trevelyan; yet neither bothered to put in an appearance, together or apart.
 Even so, the scandal-slack got made up for (and then some) by a series of startling crackups in the deep-rooted senior class, each fissure adding aftershocks to the others.

-It was Jeremy, though, who jettisoned Pam at the gym and went off with the much less elegant Tara Garamond, who’d gone to the Turnabout with Brill Yant (poison-pen/cover-name of senior gadfly Bayard “K.” Flaherty) who’d be sure to react vitriolically.
-Meanwhile Scott eloped with Judy Disseldorf, who’d been brought by Noel O’Leary who was playing Roscoe (the aged tenor who sang “Beautiful Girls” in Frazee’s Follies, not Masetto Monticello’s nom de banjo).
-Either way, Lesley and Pam got left on the same surprise-discard shelf where Cheryl and Zerlina had previously been deposited by Stu and Paitoon.
+It was Jeremy, though, who jettisoned Pam at the gym and went off with the much less voguish Tara Garamond, who’d gone to the Turnabout with Brill Yant (poison-pen-name of vitriolic gadfly Bayard “K.” Flaherty).
+Meanwhile Scott eloped from the dance with Judy Disseldorf, who’d been brought by Noel O’Leary who was playing Roscoe (the aged tenor in Frazee’s Follies, not Masetto Monticello’s nom de banjo).
+Either way, Lesley and Pam both got left on the same surprise-discard shelf where Cheryl and Zerlina had previously been deposited by Stu and Paitoon.

-Lesley’s abandonment was bound to have a detrimental effect on that year’s Aqueduct.
-This magazine had been little more than a souvenir of the annual Intersociety Literary Contest for most of its run, printing the prizewinning poems, stories, and essays illustrated with tasteful donations from the Art and Photography Clubs.
-Sufficient copies were bought by relatives of published students to keep Aqueduct operational through the Fifties and Sixties; but as LitSoc fortunes dwindled in the current decade, so had Aqueduct’s, and it’d been generally understood that the 1977 edition would be its last.
+Lesley’s abandonment was bound to have a detrimental effect on Aqueduct.
+For decades this magazine had been little more than a souvenir of the annual Intersociety Literary Contest, printing prizewinning poems, stories, and essays illustrated with tasteful donations from the Art and Photography Clubs.
+Sufficient copies were bought by relatives of published students to keep Aqueduct operational through the Fifties and Sixties; but as LitSoc fortunes dwindled in the current decade, so too had Aqueduct’s, and it’d been generally understood that the 1977 edition would be its last.
 By then only four LitSocs survived, and that year’s contest was sure to be painfully lame.

 Ms. Shelley Stoker and Mitchell “Hieronymus” Lodge decided Aqueduct’s finale should be marked with a resounding kaboom!